show_page.php1 : dm18.jpg

 HISTORY: None

-MORPHOLOGIC DIAGNOSIS: Salivary gland: Pseudocysts, focally extensive, with granulomatous inflammation, granulation tissue, fibrosis, multiple sialoliths, osseous metaplasia, and lymphoplasmacytic sialoadenitis (salivary mucocele/sialocele).
+MORPHOLOGIC DIAGNOSIS: Salivary gland: Pseudocysts, focally extensive, with granulation tissue, fibrosis, numerous sialoliths, osseous metaplasia, and lymphoplasmacytic sialoadenitis (salivary mucocele/sialocele).

 GENERAL DISCUSSION: